Office of Planning, Evaluation and Policy Development

 - Governance and Policy: Supports development and execution of OCDO and Department policies on lifecycle data management, data resources, data protection, data quality, access, and dissemination; serves as OCDO liaison for government and non-governmental requests for data access; prioritizes data asset inventory as in accordance with Department's open data plan; evaluates data for value, risk, and quality, and enforces agency policies under the Information Quality Act; represents OCDO in Disclosure Review Board (DRB) proceedings; and coordinates with the Department's Senior Agency Official for Privacy to review and approve systems of records notices, computer matching agreements, and other memoranda of understanding related to data access and disclosure.

-- Strategic Collections and Clearance: Serves as the Department’s primary Paperwork Reduction Act unit, liaising with OMB to facilitate the expeditious processing of Information Collection Clearance requests; coordinates the development of delivery of technical assistances on information collection process for all Department data stewards; ensures agency compliance with Paperwork Reduction Act and monitors the Department’s collection burden with regular reporting; and identifies overlapping, outdated, or unnecessary collections, and helps adjudicate decisions that maximizes strategic information and minimizes burden.
+- Strategic Collections and Clearance: Serves as the Department's primary Paperwork Reduction Act unit, liaising with OMB to facilitate the expeditious processing of Information Collection Clearance requests; coordinates the delivery of technical assistance on the information collection process for all Department data stewards; ensures agency compliance with the Paperwork Reduction Act and monitors the Department's collection burden with regular reporting; and identifies overlapping, outdated, or unnecessary collections, and helps adjudicate decisions that maximizes strategic information and minimizes burden.

 - Analytics and Evaluation: Exploits cutting-edge and emerging methods, such as machine learning and artificial intelligence for program optimization, predictive analytics, and the development of other analytical products; conducts quick-turn analyses that leverage methodological techniques such as statistical modeling, quasi-experimental conditions, experimental designs, and A/B testing; developing micro- and macro-level forecasts and trends; and identifying and managing agency risk in agency programs and products, including the federal student loan portfolio, through the development of risk models, profiles, and scoring.